-When a faculty/student course grade disagreement occurs, the following procedure must be followed:
+When a faculty/student final course grade disagreement occurs, the following procedure must be followed:

-- The Academic Integrity and Student Grievance Board Membership includes:
+The Academic Integrity Committee and Student Grievance Board Subcommittee includes:

-- The Chairperson of the Subcommittee will notify, in writing, the Dean within one business day of its recommendation.
+The Chairperson of the Subcommittee will notify, in writing, the Dean within three business days of its recommendation.

 Classroom Standards for Test and Exams

 All items other than Student IDs must be placed in front of the test/exam room.
 Items to be placed in the front of the room include but are not limited to: laptop or handheld computers, cell phones, camera devices, listening devices, hidden electronic equipment, external/internal ear devices, calculators.
 Pencils and calculators will be provided to each student at the time of the test/exam, if necessary.

 Outerwear such as coats, jackets, hooded sweaters, scarves, hats, ear muffs, or sun glasses may not be worn in the testing/exam room.
 Scarves worn for religious observance may be worn during the test/exam.

 - Students must present CNR picture student identification prior to the test/exam distribution.

 - Students must remain seated.
 No verbal exchanges among students will be permitted during the test/exam.